Dig for results

-There are loads of resources available on the web about what to say, what not to say, preparing to interview a candidate, legal and illegal questions, etc., so there is no need for us to reiterate the basics here.
-This brief article focuses on the importance of digging for evidence of results from the candidates we interview, and will explain why a candidate who focuses on results will make the biggest difference for their new employer.
+There are loads of resources available on the web about what to say, what not to say, etc..
+So there is no need for us to reiterate the basics here.
+This brief article focuses on the importance of digging for evidence of results from the candidates we interview.
+I will explain why a candidate who focuses on results will make the biggest difference for their new employer.